 Power lines, water towers, etc. offer undesirable views, dangers, and sometimes inconvenient easements.
 Proximity and views should be considered.

 Adjacency to commercial and retail will create much more traffic and noise than a home more interiorly located in a neighborhood.
-However, in some neighborhoods, proximity to grocery stores and other conveniences are can sometimes be bonuses.
+However, in some neighborhoods, proximity to grocery stores and other conveniences can sometimes be a bonus.

 Properties in or near a flood zone may create concern for buyers, as well as an additional expense for flood insurance.

 In general, primary bedrooms should have bedroom access to an exclusive bathroom, etc. A poor layout can turn off many buyers.